thecmart/manuals/Tutorials/Manual 2 Linking an app to firebase.md

 ### Manual 2: Linking an existing project with Firebase

 ###### This is the second instruction manual in our series.
 It assumes that you have followed our Manual 1  and have create a functioning app, or have a functioning app in any case.
-If not, you can follow the instructions in [Manual 1](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%201%20Creating%20a%20new%20app%20with%20an%20empty%20activity%20and%20AppObj.md)
+If not, you can follow the instructions in [Manual 1](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%201%20Creating%20a%20new%20app%20with%20an%20empty%20activity%20and%20AppObj.md).
+The link to the corresponding video tutorial ins here: [Tutorial 2](https://www.youtube.com/watch?v=RA-wendcrZw)

 1. Open your project in Android Studio.
 If Android Studio is not connected to Google, click on the Google sign in button located at the top left hand corner and sign in to Google. ![Buttons](https://github.com/thecmart/manuals/blob/master/Images/Buttons2.png)